Hi! I'm Justin.

-Hi!
-I'm Justin.
 I'm a PhD student in the Department of Public Health and Primary Care at the University of Cambridge under the supervision of Dr. Carol Brayne.
-My research focuses on comparative health policy with a focus on responses of European OECD countries to macroeconomic shocks (e.g. the Great Recession, the Asian Financial Crisis) and their consequent outcomes on population health.
+By drawing upon epidemiology, econometrics, and applied policy analysis, I study comparative health policy, in particular, government responses of European OECD countries to macroeconomic shocks (i.e. the Great Recession) and their consequent outcomes on population health.

 I completed my master's at the Johns Hopkins University Bloomberg School of Public Health where I focused on health policy, health finance & management, and public health informatics.
 Previously, I graduated with my BA and BSc from the University of British Columbia in my hometown of Vancouver, Canada.

 Before starting my PhD, I worked as a Senior Associate at Avalere Health's Reimbursement and Market Access practice where I helped Fortune 500 life science companies, patient advocates, and charitable foundations solve coverage, coding, payment, and patient access problems facing drugs, biologicals, and medical devices.
 In particular, I helped develop tailored product launch strategies, tactical product lifecycle management, and data analytic models to support business decisions.

 In my spare time, I serve as Treasurer for the Wolfson College Students' Association, as a coxswain for the Wolfson College Boat Club, as a theatre reviewer for The Tab Cambridge, and as a researcher for Polygeia.
 I also enjoy modern art, European history, and independent cinema.